 You can build highly available deployments of stateful workloads on VM instances using stateful managed instance groups (stateful MIGs).
 Stateful workloads include applications with stateful data or configurations such as databases, legacy monolith applications, and long-running batch computations with checkpointing.

-With stateful MIGs, you can improve the uptime and resiliency of such stateful applications with autohealing (automatic recovery of failed workloads) and multi-zone deployments, and you can simplify updates of stateful instances by controlling update rollouts.
+With stateful MIGs, you can improve the uptime and resiliency of such stateful applications with autohealing (automatic recovery of failed workloads), multi-zone deployments, and automated rolling updates.

-A stateful managed instance group preserves the unique state of each instance (including instance name, attached persistent disks, and metadata) on VM restart, recreation, auto-healing, or update.
+A stateful managed instance group preserves the unique state of each instance (including instance name, attached persistent disks, IP addresses (Preview), and metadata) on VM restart, recreation, auto-healing, or update.

 This page describes when to use stateful MIGs and provides a high-level overview of how they work.
 For more information, see How stateful MIGs work.